Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SEBE.rst

    The interface for SEBE in UMEP

-#. *Top frame*: for input data for the SEBE calculations.
+#.
+Building and ground DSM's.

-   -  Critical for the calcullations in SEBE is the **building and ground** `DSM <http://umep-docs.readthedocs.io/en/latest/Abbreviations.html>`__.
+   -  Critical for the calculations in SEBE is the **building and ground** `DSM <http://umep-docs.readthedocs.io/en/latest/Abbreviations.html>`__.
    -  Optionally **vegetation** (trees and bushes) can be included as they can shadow ground, walls and roofs reducing the potential